 Decision Logs

 Every rule execution emits a structured decision log.
-The pipeline that stores and serves these logs is built around your shared object storage bucket.
+Persistent deployments keep one bounded ClickHouse table for fast application queries and a complete, durable copy in your shared object storage bucket.

 How the Pipeline Works

-- HPS and the app produce decision log entries to the Kafka
+- HPS API and worker pods produce decision log entries to the Kafka

 Bucket configuration and identity are covered in Storage & Backups.